Inga-Helgadottir/reactNotes/README.md

 code . (opens it up in VSC)

-i got it from here:
+i got the info from here:
 https://github.com/facebook/create-react-app/blob/main/README.md#creating-an-app

 # To start the project on localhost